Việt Nam key player in regional, global affairs: expert

-SINGPORE – A key highlight of General Secretary of the Communist Party of Việt Nam Central Committee and State President Tô Lâm’s State visit to Singapore is his attendance and delivery of a keynote address at the Shangri-La Dialogue.
+SINGAPORE — A key highlight of General Secretary of the Communist Party of Việt Nam Central Committee and President Tô Lâm’s state visit to Singapore is his attendance and delivery of a keynote address at the Shangri-La Dialogue.
 This marks the first time a Party General Secretary and President of Việt Nam has delivered a keynote address at a multilateral regional security forum.

 Observers said the event reflects Việt Nam’s solid position as a key player in regional and global affairs.